hanami/devtools/README.md

 Be aware thought that we provide no commitment to keeping this file stable: it's merely our preferences for working on Hanami _libraries_.
-We're not interested in changing it based on how you're using it in Hanami _projects_.
+We politely decline requests to change it based on how you use it in your _projects_.
-If you don't like a rule, you can override it in your `.rubocop.yml` file.
+If you don't like a rule, please override it in your `.rubocop.yml` file :)